parsa515/ChatMate-AI./README.md

 11. To save the AI-generated response as a text file, click the "Save" button and choose a location to save the file.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgements

 -   This application utilizes OpenAI's GPT-3.5 language model.
 For more information, visit the [OpenAI website](https://openai.com/).
 -   The graphical user interface is created using the Tkinter library for Python.

-## Disclaimer
+## Credits

-This application is provided as-is without any warranty.
-Usage of this application may be subject
+-   This project is made by parsa as an open-source project.